 - to elect or change a retirement payment plan.

 The new Ohio law provides that an agent shall have an overall duty to attempt to preserve the provisions in your estate plan, as well as the following duties:

-e. to avoid conflicts which would impair the agent’s ability to act in the principal’s best interest;
+- to avoid conflicts that would impair the agency’s ability to act in the principal’s best interest;

-i. to disclose your identity as an agent whenever you act for the principal by signing your name as agent as follows: John Smith, by James Smith, as Agent.
+- to disclose your identity as an agent whenever you act for the principal by signing your name as an agent as follows: John Smith, by James Smith, as Agent.